We're here to help

 Another worrying trend is that, with the help of increasingly sophisticated AI technology, even amateur hackers can now churn out fully-automated social engineering attacks on MSPs.

-Continuous monitoring is therefore essential.
-As well as regular in-house staff training – especially given that human error apparently accounts for 88% of all data breaches (plus, we all know prevention is better than cure).
+Constant monitoring is therefore essential.
+As well as regular staff training.
+Especially given that human error apparently accounts for 88% of all data breaches (plus, we all know prevention is better than cure).

-The next step is a cyber insurance policy that can offer practical help in a crisis and really take you to the top of your cybersecurity game.
+The next step is a cyber insurance policy that offers MSPs practical help in a crisis to really take you to the top of your cybersecurity game.
 We’ll explain how…

 How does cyber insurance protect MSPs?